Skip to main content

 • Business/Industry to identify common health problems among employees and create incentive programs to encourage employees to adopt healthy behaviors.

-For more information, contact the Program Director Dr. Katie Pincura or visit the Graduate School Catalog
+For more information, contact the MHS Program Director Dr. Brook Alemu or visit the Graduate School Catalog

 Health care executives and administrators plan, direct, coordinate, and supervise the delivery of health care services throughout the many different organizations that make up the health care industry.
 With the increasingly complex nature of the health care industry, health care executives and administrators are required to find solutions to much more difficult problems in order to ensure that the delivery of health care services in the U.S. provides high-quality care while maintaining cost-effectiveness.